strimzi/proposals/084-open-feature-integration.md

 For this, we would need to add a few dependencies (e.g., `dev.openfeature.sdk` and `dev.openfeature.contrib.providers.env-var`).
 Additionally, we can easily extend support by adding other providers like `FlagDProvider` for users who want to use a feature flagging system (i.e., FlagD with its `OpenFeature` Operator).

+Moreover, the config classes will be removed and every logic (i.e., parsing part) will be moved to `FeatureGates` class as it might be the best choice.
+By encapsulating the logic within the `FeatureGates` class and removing dependencies on configuration classes, we simplify the feature gate management and make it more maintainable.

 The overall setup would look like this:

 ```java